JorgeMartinezPizarro/mathist/README.md

 To get it running locally, you need to install latest `node` and `npm`.

-To run a dev version
+To run a develop version :

 ```
 npm run dev
 ```

-To build and run production:
+To build and run a production version:

 ```
 npm run build